aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 <code>can_delete: bool</code>
 </dt>
 <dd>
- Set to true so long as deleting the object is possible.
+ True if the object can be deleted.
+Named objects are not deletable.
 </dd>
 </dl>